 Your sense of smell is one of the strongest senses that can impact your brain activity which is connected to the process of learning and emotion.

 The simple inhalation of an aroma activates our hypothalamus, an area in our brain that transmits messages to other parts of our system or body.

-Aromatherapy has been proven to ease stress and make a person feel more relaxed by lowering blood pressure, aiding in sleep order, and strengthening the immune system.
+According to WebMD aromatherapy has been proven to ease stress and make a person feel more relaxed by lowering blood pressure, aiding in sleep order, and strengthening the immune system.